SHOW SCHEDULE -

 On September 30, 2016 while on our way to exhibit at the 2016 Red Barn Arts & Crafts Festival in Kirksville, Missouri, Megan became ill.
 We ended up at the emergency room of the Northeast Regional Medical Center on Friday night and were unable to set-up and exhibit on Saturday.

-Three and a half months later, after seven subsequent ER visits, in mid-January of 2017 Megan was diagnosed with stage 4 colon cancer.
+Three and a half months later in mid-January 2017, after seven subsequent ER visits, Megan was diagnosed with stage 4 colon cancer.
 In late January 2017 she underwent surgery to remove the main tumor, a large portion of her colon, and the nearby affected lymph nodes.
 Megan then underwent two months of chemotherapy.
 In mid-May of 2017, Megan had a second surgery to remove five tumors in her liver.
 She completed another four months of chemotherapy in mid-September of 2017.

 The good news in October of 2017 was that Megan was doing quite well and was considered to be cancer free.
 That was a HUGE "woot-woot"!

-For now, Megan will not commit to art shows and festivals for the forseeable future.
+For now, Megan is unable to commit to art shows and festivals for the foreseeable future.
+Regrettably, do to the effects of chemo.
+Megan also cannot create custom art at this time.

 You can, however, find her artwork for sale in Handmade department of Amazon.com by searching on Von.G Art.